Its-OK-Wakamatsu-san/Temperature_Cntl/README.md

 ## Temperature_Cntl_class 101
-This version is that step response model to make PID constants.
+This version is that step response model to set PID constants.

 ## Temperature_Cntl_class201
 #### Temperature model